sergioventurini/SEMwPLS/README.md

 You can find more information about the `plssem` Stata package at [https://github.com/sergioventurini/plssem](https://github.com/sergioventurini/plssem).

-For the `cSEM` and `plspm` packages you can refer instead to [https://github.com/M-E-Rademaker/cSEM](https://github.com/M-E-Rademaker/cSEM) and [https://github.com/gastonstat/plspm](https://github.com/gastonstat/plspm) respectively.
+For the `cSEM` and `plspm` `R` packages, you can refer instead to [https://github.com/M-E-Rademaker/cSEM](https://github.com/M-E-Rademaker/cSEM) and [https://github.com/gastonstat/plspm](https://github.com/gastonstat/plspm) respectively.